 A Brief History of the Silver Pagoda

 The pagoda building and its surroundings, including the library and galleries of Reamker was built from 1892 to 1902.
 The temple was initially constructed by brick and wood, based on Cambodian architectural design.
 At the time of construction, it was under the reign of King Norodom, the grandfather of the current king.
-Later on, there were some damages to the building that they reconstructed it in concrete in 1962.
+Later on, there were some damages to the building that they reconstructed in concrete in 1962.
 Other statues and sanctuary were then constructed subsequently after that.
 Between 1975 and 1979, although the temple was under the control of the Khmer Rouge, the building was fortunate enough to reserve the building and most of the historical collection of treasures.
 The reason behind this is that the Khmer Rouge kept these buildings and treasures for propaganda.
 Besides, there was another reconstruction on the temple building between 1985 and 1987 to improve the condition of this architecture.

 Visitors can as well find fascinating Cambodian art on the walls of the pagoda.
 There are murals about Reamker stories on the wall of the Silver Pagoda Compound, which were painted since 1903 and 1904.
-Unfortunately, a portion of the paintings has been and is fading away.
+Unfortunately, a portion of the paintings has been and are fading away.
 Interestingly, architect Oknha Tep Nimit Thneak and artist Vichitre Chea are the creators of these murals, but the actual painters are their students.
 In the 1930s, these artistic galleries were the classrooms for the monks.

 - Morning: 8:30am – 11:00am